-At Putney Bridge, there is a riveride Wetherspoons pub, suitable fro groups, with a terrace.
+At Putney Bridge, there is a riveride Wetherspoons pub, suitable for groups, with a terrace.

 Colliers Wood is near the bottom of the Northern Line in zone 3.
 Putney Bridge is on the District Line.

-For drivers, Colliers Wood has free parking at weekends.
-On weekdays, the closest (reliable) free parking is around SW19 2HL.
-Use the cut-through to Devonshire road.
-Turn left.
-Continue on to Clarendon.
-Right on Colwood Gardens.
-Right to the tube station.
+For drivers, Colliers Wood has (mostly) free parking at weekends, and after 6:30 weekdays.
 Regular buses return from Putney to Tooting Broadway.
-From there, its either 1 tube stop, a 1km walk, or a buse.
+From there, its either 1 tube stop, a 1km walk, or a bus.

 The Rocket.
 SW15 2JG - A Wetherspoons pub by Putney Bridge.
 Rivers views.
 Outside terrace.
 Suitable for groups.
 Real ales.
 Serves food all day.

 Fulham Palace's Drawing Room Cafe - in the Palace building.
 Terrace.
 Expensive / poor reviews, so best just for tea and cake.

 After the walk, we would love to get your feedback